PECOS-packages/PECOS/docs/experimental/decoders.md

 `BpTrellisDecoder`, `decode_batch(shots, workers=N)` decodes on N workers sharing one model (both leg models for the committee), with results returned in input order.
 The default is `workers=1` (sequential).
 Workers are capped at one per shot, with one worker for an empty batch.
-Zero, negative, or platform-overflowing `workers` raises `ValueError`.
+Zero or negative `workers` raises `ValueError`; integers outside the signed 64-bit range raise `OverflowError`.
 If a shot fails, the raised error includes the first failing shot's zero-based index.

 BP-Trellis exposes the identical result surface: